The National Military College „Mihai Viteazul”-

 through tradition and innovation”.
 In this project 21 teachers and

-military staff will benefit from courses in European university centres from
+military staff benefited from courses in European university centres from

 Portugal, Ireland, Czech Republic, and Spain,

 the following areas: adapting the curriculum to the particularities of the

 profile using new technologies in the educational process, language teaching,

 counselling and guidance, European projects and school-family relationships.

 The teachers and the military staff had the opportunity to enhance their